-- 7.8% of South Carolinians age 65 or over have ADRD. - 31% of South Carolinians age 85 or over have ADRD. - Alzheimer's disease prevalence rates vary notably among SC counties. - African Americans are at notably higher risk of an Alzheimer's disease diagnosis than are non-Hispanic whites.
-At ages 65 through 84, for example, African American South Carolinians are about twice as likely to have ADRD as are non-Hispanic whites.
+- 8% of South Carolinians age 65 or over have ADRD. - 27% of South Carolinians age 85 or over have ADRD. - Alzheimer's disease prevalence rates vary notably among SC counties. - African Americans are at notably higher risk of an Alzheimer's disease diagnosis than are non-Hispanic whites.
+At ages 65 and older, for example, African American South Carolinians are about twice as likely to have ADRD as are non-Hispanic whites.